 Anyone looking to save money on their grocery shopping, sadly, now has one fewer tool to work with.
-The immensely popular MySupermarket closed down recently, which means its thrifty users and shoppers now have to look elsewhere to try and save money on weekly bits and bobs.
+The immensely popular supermarket comparison site MySupermarket closed down recently.
+Which means its thrifty users and shoppers now have to look elsewhere to compare supermarket prices and try to save money on the weekly food shop.
 This supermarket comparison tool would let you find the best deals on some of the biggest brands – across multiple stores and chains in the UK.

 Supermarket Price Comparison